makerdao/governance-manual/parameters-index/param-bid-duration-flap.md

 ## Description
 The `Bid Duration (Flap)` parameter allows governance to control how soon after a successful bid a Surplus Auction will end.
 Further bids reset this timer, extending the auction.
 A Surplus Auction can extend up to a maximum time which is set by the `Auction Duration (Flap)` parameter at which point the auction will end regardless of the Bid Duration timer.

-Surplus Auctions are used to auction off excess DAI for fixed lots of MKR, which is then burned.
+Surplus Auctions are used to auction off excess DAI in fixed lots for a variable bid of MKR, which is then burned.
 In this process, keepers bid on how much MKR they are willing to pay for a fixed DAI amount.

 ### Example